Poulnabrone Dolmen, Ireland’s 5,000-Year-Old Portal Tomb

 Visiting Poulnabrone: Tips & Guidelines

 You absolutely don’t want to miss exploring the mysteries and marvels of ancient Ireland at Poulnabrone Dolmen.
-Ireland is home to lots of history, but few sites are as old as this portal tomb.
+Ireland is home to lots of history (and a few hidden gems!), but few sites are as old as this portal tomb.

 Nestled in the stark yet beautiful Burren landscape of County Clare, this megalithic tomb offers a unique glimpse into stone age Ireland and the rich cultural heritage that defines the Emerald Isle.